hpgbproductions/AceRadar/Backend.md

 - Users should not include AceRadar directly into SPMODs.
 Instead, AceRadarBackend should be used.
 - Users are free to use and modify AceRadarBackend for SPMODs.
 - Users may freely distribute AceRadarBackend or its derivatives.

+**[ Using the Backend ]**
 - **If values in AceRadar are modified when entering a level, please reset them when exiting.**
+- **Do not use FindObjectOfType to search for AceRadarBackend.** Instead:
+  - Assign a reference to AceRadarBackend in the Editor, or
+  - Place AceRadarBackend in the same GameObject as your script, or another GameObject in your mod, and use `GetComponent<AceRadarBackend>()`.
+- Refer to the section below for more details.

 **[ Ace Radar Processes ]**